More than just stopping

 A Formula 1® pit stop is much more than just stopping, changing tires and accelerating away.
-Perfect planning and absolute precision at breath taking speed are needed to get it right first time.
-Pit stops are possible the most visual evidence of why a Formula 1® is a team sport.
+Perfect planning and absolute precision at breathtaking speed are needed to get it right first time.
+Pit stops are just one example of how Formula 1 is a team sport.

-The DHL Fastest Pit Stop Award was established in 2015 to recognize outstanding teamwork and performance from the ‘unsung heroes’ who make a critically important contribution to the drivers’ success on the track.
+The DHL Fastest Pit Stop Award was established in 2015 to recognize outstanding teamwork and performance from the unsung heroes who make a vital contribution to the drivers’ success on the track.

 Fastest Pit Stop Video

 DHL Fastest Pit Stop for Charles Leclerc followed by frustrating Spanish GP retirement